jje1233/pet-finder/README.md

 The project will feature:

-- React Router
 - PetFinder API
+- Material UI

 3rd party dependencies will include:

 - Axios (Requests to database)
 - Material UI

-Live version will be available at: www.fureverfriendfinder.xyz
+Live version available at: www.fureverfriendfinder.xyz

 ### Still Under Development

-The project will be used to display knowledge of accessing data from RESTful APIs
+The project will be used to display knowledge of accessing data from RESTful APIs.

+Currently working on filtering data to find specific breeds.